 But now you can add one of the open-jaws to change where you return home to or on your destination:

 But how do you decide which one is the stopover?

 Better yet, how does United determine the price when you traverse more than one region?

-Like you show above, how do you know that Europe is the stopover and Asia is the destination and not the other way around?
-Couldn’t BKK be a stop over with an open jaw on the way home instead of the destination with an open jaw before returning home?
-How is can you tell which it is?
+Using the example above, how do we know that Europe is the stopover and Asia is the destination and not the other way around?
+Couldn’t BKK be a stopover with an open jaw on the way home instead of the destination with an open jaw before returning home?
+How can you tell which it is?

 This is explained in a post, How United Stopovers Are Determined.

 Many of these price discrepencies are talked about in the Secrets of Award Pricing Engines!